DanielQolami/dani-chat/README.md

 [demo](https://dani-chat.vercel.app/).

-I repeat, this is only the UI. if you want functionality, you have to do it, yourself.
+I repeat, this is only the UI, you can't send/receive messages. and if you want functionality, you have to do it, yourself.

 ### hints:
 the folders and files are structured in a way that you can easily start using.